 I try to be a good mum.

 I remain relatively calm when the kids wake me up at 3am to ask me really important stuff like ‘what is my chin for?’

-I even manage not to swear when the toddler throws my phone down the toilet.
+I manage not to swear when someone puts frigging cheerios in my coffee.

-I count to ten, take deep breaths and smile through many of the daily frustrations and challenges of parenthood.
+I count to ten, take deep breaths and smile through many of the daily challenges of parenthood.

 I try to ignore them and continue to peel the potatoes.